alperhi/wessbas.dslModelGenerator/readme.txt

-This project contains the source code for the M4J-DSL Model Generator, which builds models that comply to the M4J-DSL.
-Each model represents a Markov4JMeter workload model, including workload intensity, Application Layer, Behavior Models and Behavior Mix.
+This project contains the source code for the M4J-DSL Model Generator, which builds models that comply to the M4J-DSL, based on Flow files and CSV-formatted user behavior information (probabilities and think times).
+Each resulting model represents a Markov4JMeter workload model, including workload intensity, Application Layer, Behavior Models and Behavior Mix.

 SYSTEM REQUIREMENTS